Southampton Airport Taxi and Transfer Services

 To and from Southampton airport by taxi

-Checker Cars' fares are fixed in advance and if you want to pay by debit or credit card you will have to pay at the desk as drivers only accept cash.
-For passengers who require child seats or swivel seats (for those who find it difficult getting in and out of a car), it is important to discuss your requirements in advance.
+Official airport taxi fares are fixed in advance and if you want to pay by debit or credit card you will have to pay at the desk as drivers only accept cash.
+For passengers who require child seats or swivel seats

-If you are a business traveller wanting to make a good first impression or a couple travelling to the cruise terminal for that once in a lifetime trip you may want to consider the luxury end of the taxi market.
-Prestigious vehicles such as Jaguar X-Types, BMWs and Mercedes are available, along with uniformed drivers and all the extras such as DVD players, sat nav, climate control, internet access, complimentary water and newspapers, and some executive firms will provide a female driver on request.
-If you are returning from holiday it is also possible, with one luxury provider, to pre-book a small grocery parcel at no extra cost.
+Here for business?
+If you are a business traveller or looking to splash out on a premium Southampton taxi, you may want to consider the luxury side of the local taxi market.
+Prestigious vehicles such as Jaguar X-Types, BMWs and Mercedes are available, along with uniformed drivers and all the extras such as DVD players, sat-nav, climate control, internet access,

 Many firms welcome account holders, subject to satisfactory background checks.
 This can be very useful for businesses and for frequent leisure travellers.

-The city of Southampton is a popular onwards destination for business travellers, holiday makers who might like to explore the city before moving on to the New Forest or coast, students coming to study at the university and of course followers of The Saints, Southampton’s football club which moved from The Dell to St Mary’s Stadium in 2001.
+The city of Southampton is a popular onwards destination for business travellers, holidaymakers who might like to explore the city before moving on to the New Forest or coast, students coming to study at the Southampton University and Solent University and of course followers of The Saints, Southampton’s football club which moved from The Dell to St Mary’s Stadium in 2001.
 The city is home to museums, art galleries, historic buildings, theatres, and is also excellent for shopping and markets.
 The 4 mile trip to the middle of the city will take around 15 minutes, depending on the time of day and traffic conditions.

 The beautiful New Forest is easily accessible from Southampton Airport.
 If you love the outdoors you will love the New Forest, whether you are a walker, a cyclist or a horse rider.
 Pretty villages such as Lyndhurst, Brockenhurst and Ringwood, with their thatched cottages and interesting little shops, make ideal bases from which to explore the surrounding area.
-If you prefer the beach to the forest then Barton-on-Sea, with its views across to the Isle of Wight, makes for a good day out.
+If you prefer the beach to the forest then Barton-on-sea, with its views across to the Isle of Wight, makes for a good day out.
 If all the outdoors activity has worked up an appetite you will find that the whole area is excellent for tea rooms and pubs offering good food.
-The 19 mile trip from the airport to Brockenhurst will take about 30 minutes.

 For those interested in history, Winchester makes a fascinating destination.
-It is full of historic buildings and museums but perhaps the most beautiful of all is its 11th century Cathedral.
-Tours are available, both of the cathedral and the crypt, and at Christmas it hosts a Christmas market and is also home to an outdoors ice rink.
+It is full of historic buildings and museums but perhaps the most beautiful of all is its 11th-century Cathedral.
+Tours are available, both of the cathedral and the crypt, and at Christmas, it hosts a Christmas market and is also home to an outdoor ice rink.
 Winchester is 13 miles from the airport and the trip normally takes about 20 minutes.

-With today’s cheap air fares it would be quite feasible to make the savings on a shopping trip to Portsmouth’s Gunwharf Quays pay for your fare.
-It offers over 95 designer outlets where great bargains are to be found.
+Looking to grab a bargain?
+Why not visit Portsmouth’s outlet mall, Gunwharf Quays!
+It offers over 95 designer outlets where great bargains are to be found from high-street retailers like Body Shop to high-class brands such as Michael Kors and Radley.
 There are also over 30 bars and restaurants plus a huge cinema and bowling complex.
 There is of course far more to Portsmouth than shopping and the famous Historic Dockyard (home to the Mary Rose Museum and HMS Victory) is easily reached from Gunwharf Quays.
-Portsmouth is 20 miles from the airport and the trip will take about 25 minutes.